apaytuvigallart/TinyKraken/README.md

 TinyKraken is a lightweight personal tool that sends SMS reminders to help you stay hydrated throughout the day.
 If you're the kind of person who forgets to drink water (like me), TinyKraken has your back — one message at a time.

 ## 🧠 What Does It Do?
 TinyKraken sends a simple SMS message to your phone reminding you to drink water every weekday at 10:00 UTC.
 Messages are generated using **Gemini AI** to make them less repetitive or more encouraging.
+Messages are stored to DynamoDB for tracking purposes.

 ## 📦 Pre-requisites